 Overview

-Courses within this Italian program at the University of Wisconsin Madison typically meet two or three times a week and are broad in focus, generally exploring well-defined periods or genres.
+Courses within this Italian program at University of Wisconsin Madison typically meet two or three times a week and are broad in focus, generally exploring well-defined periods or genres.
 Seminars are held once a week for two hours and take up narrower topics in greater depth.
 Typical course offerings over a two- to three-year period cover all centuries of Italian literature and a wide variety of topics, including Italian culture, cinema, civilization, and linguistics.
 Strong emphasis is placed on the practice of the language; Italian is the usual language of instruction in graduate courses and seminars.

 Graduate students gain a solid foundation not only in scholarship and criticism, but also in teaching.
 Most students have guarantees of support.
 The standard offer to an incoming teaching assistant provides a guarantee of three or four years of support, depending on whether the student has already done graduate work elsewhere.
 Study abroad programs and exchange agreements with individual universities provide opportunities for study and research in Italy.
 For example, the department frequently sends a graduate student to serve for a semester or a year as house fellow for the study program at the Villa Corsi-Salviati near Florence.
 In addition the department has exchange and cooperation arrangements with the Université di Siena and the Université di Firenze.